An infinite connection | The Daily Illini

-For postdocs at the University of Illinois and beyond, the competition for jobs brings about a number of challenges and a feeling of uncertainty about their future.
+For postdoctoral researchers, the competition for jobs brings about a number of challenges and a feeling of uncertainty about the future.

-Today, the city is still living up to its motto as it continues to be an innovative national leader in urban agriculture.
+Chicago lives up to its motto, “city in a garden,” as it continues to be an innovative national leader in urban agriculture.

 The growth of agtech investing is leading Illinois venture capitalists to evaluate the significance of this industry and the state’s role in its success.

 Q&A with singer, songwriter, lead singer of fun., Nate Ruess | The Daily Illini

 Nate Ruess discusses his first solo tour, his songwriting process, and what advice he would give his 19-year-old self.